heavyblotto/memorativa/docs/i-vision.md

 12. Ideas do not differ qualitatively from concepts.
 They are but fuller, more saturated, more comprehensive concepts.

-With this "model of thought", one can begin to design a system that reflects an inner ecology of thinking, so that one may better regard and attend to this "systematic whole" that serves as an interior cosmos[^2].
+With this "model of thought", you can begin to design a system that reflects an inner ecology of thinking, so that you may better regard and attend to this "systematic whole" that serves as an interior cosmos[^2].

+> Any who object out of principle to the embrace of a somewhat German Idealism model of thought may be missing out on some fun.

 ### 1.2.
 Content, consumption, and excretion

 Content is understood as a consumable unit of "something" represented online.
 Consumption is akin to eating, digesting, and excreting.
 Anything consumed is processed automatically, without conscious awareness.
 Not surprisingly, the quality of most content is akin to excrement.

 ### 1.3.
 Symbols

-Humans can chose to consume or to perceive.
+You can chose to consume or to perceive.
 Symbols can help with perceptions by helping to bring forth the "ideal element" between objects.

-- A symbol is a mark, sign, or word that represents an idea, object, or relationship.
+The symbol (a mark, sign, word, image, sound) points to an idea, object, or relationship.
+The symbol is not the thing it points to, revealing and concealing its meaning at the same time.

-- Symbols can be used to create connections between different concepts and experiences.

-- Symbols both reveal and conceal at once.

-- Symbols serve as a bridge between the conscious and unconscious mind, and also as a ferment and muse for the development of new concepts and ideas.
+Symbols can be used to create connections between different concepts and experiences, serving as a bridge between the conscious and unconscious mind, and also as a ferment and muse for the development of new concepts and ideas.

-- Symbols can deepen, widen, and enrich the complimentary "ideal element" that arises from the perception of an object.

-- Symbolic systems and languages can help rarify and clarify the process of thinking that generates concepts and ideas.
+Symbols can deepen, widen, and enrich the complimentary "ideal element" that arises from the perception of an object.
+Symbolic systems and languages can help rarify and clarify the process of thinking that generates concepts and ideas.

 ### 1.4.
 The ideal element, relationships, and analogy